MasterZean/z2-stdlib/stdlib/sys.core/container/sys.core.lang.Vector.api.md

 # class *Vector* from sys.core.lang

-A dynamic array with ammortized growth cost.
+A dynamic array with amortized growth cost.

-This is the most commonly used array for dynamicly allocated data.
+This is the most commonly used array for dynamically allocated data.

 ## Constructors